Brain is Diverse, so are WE

 Ma'ii deeshgiizhinii dashinalí.

 Hello!
-My name is Ethan Cato Wilson, and I have recently joined Syed's Neural Diversity Lab as a Research Assistant.
+My name is Ethan Cato Wilson, and I am a PREP scholar.
 In my Navajo culture, I am Yucca Fruit-Strung-Out-In-A-Line, born from the Towering House.
 My maternal grandfather's clan is the Salt People, and my paternal grandfather's clan is the Coyote Pass Jemez.

 During my undergraduate studies, I was fortunate to attend Professor Syed's NeuroCURE class to gain research experience that I missed due to the COVID-19 pandemic.
 In the course, we investigated various genes that encode different proteins involved in the neural development of Drosophila melanogaster.
 We learned about the mighty fruit flies and neurogenetics and got training on conducting neuroscience research.
 After receiving my Bachelor of Science in Biochemistry from UNM, I decided to continue exploring the fly brain with a particular interest in the IGF-II mRNA-binding protein and its effect on neural development and behavior.